kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_mobile_app.md

 Details page consists.

-1) Application name.
+1. Application name.

-2)Languages
+2. Languages

-3)Status
+3. Status

-4)Plan
+4. Plan

-5)Progress
+5. Progress

-6)Application Expiry date
+6. Application Expiry date

-7)Word count
+7. Word count

-8 )MAU's
+8. MAU's

 ![ordersdota](./images/sdk_detailspage.png)

 ## APP

-1 ) User can add different 15 applications on the App.page upon clicking on the Add app. tab.
+1. User can add different 15 applications on the App.page upon clicking on the Add app. tab.

-2 ) User can use the Add language drop down button to add languages as per there package.
+2. User can use the Add language drop down button to add languages as per there package.

-3)User can see his application mode is live on App.page.
+3. User can see his application mode is live on App.page.

-4 ) User can see the Application names and App key and Bundle ID and phone version on the App.page and status.
+4. User can see the Application names and App key and Bundle ID and phone version on the App.page and status.

-5 ) User can update instructions on App.page.
+5. User can update instructions on App.page.

-6 ) User can see the Progress,Word count,Translation type,Proof Read.
+6. User can see the Progress,Word count,Translation type,Proof Read.

 ![ordersdota](./images/sdk_app.png).